SHARE THE ARTICLE

-In today’s world, monitoring vegetation health is essential for agriculture, environmental science, forestry, and land management.
+Monitoring vegetation health is essential for agriculture, environmental science, forestry, and land management.
 One of the most valuable tools for assessing vegetation health remotely is the Normalized Difference Vegetation Index (NDVI).
 NDVI uses satellite and aerial imagery to help us see and measure plant health across large areas.
-Platforms like SkyFi make NDVI data more accessible and actionable, enabling people in various fields to make informed decisions about crops, forests, and ecosystems.
-This article explores what NDVI is, how it works, and where it’s used.

-NDVI is a remote sensing index that calculates the health of vegetation based on how plants reflect light.
-Healthy vegetation has a unique light signature: it reflects more near-infrared (NIR) light while absorbing visible red light.
+Healthy vegetation has a unique light signature: it reflects more near-infrared (NIR) light, or waves, while absorbing visible red light, or waves.
 Stressed or sparse vegetation, on the other hand, reflects more red light.
 NDVI converts this difference into an index, making it possible to monitor plant health on a scale that would otherwise be impossible.

 NDVI through the years

-The concept of NDVI was introduced in 1973 as one of the earliest vegetation indexes, allowing scientists to monitor plant health on a large scale.
+The concept of NDVI was introduced in 1973 by a research team at Texas A&M University as one of the earliest vegetation indexes, allowing scientists to monitor plant health on a large scale.
 Initially used in agricultural research, NDVI gained global popularity with the rise of satellite technology in the 1980s, enabling regular monitoring of vegetation changes across regions.
-Today, with improved satellite and drone technologies, NDVI data is collected at high resolution and used for real-time vegetation monitoring, making it more accessible than ever before.

 NDVI is a versatile tool applied across numerous sectors where vegetation health matters.
 Here are some of its primary applications: